National Judicial Reference System: Background

-Both databases will be cross referenced, have suitable metadata & key-phrases and have enterprise class search engine to be enable identification of disputed issues across cases for improved decision making.
+Both databases are cross referenced, have suitable metadata & key-phrases, and have enterprise-class search engines to enable identification of disputed issues across cases for improved decision making.

 Objective

-The project for setting up a National Judicial Reference System (NJRS) and the project for setting up an Institutional Mechanism for formulating a 'Departmental View' on contentious legal issues are the two key measures being taken up by the Central Board of Direct Taxes to streamline the litigation management system in the department.
+The project for setting up a National Judicial Reference System (NJRS) and the project for setting up an Institutional Mechanism for formulating a 'Departmental View' on contentious legal issues are the two key measures that were taken up by the Central Board of Direct Taxes to streamline the litigation management system in the department.

-NJRS is proposed to be a comprehensive electronic database of all appeals and judgments in Direct Tax cases pending before various judicial authorities i.e. Income Tax Appellate Tribunal, High Courts and the Supreme Court of India.
-It will also bring automation in the work-flows of the Judicial wings of the department.
-Such a system will help link the units engaged in litigation work in the department and in tracking tax appeals on a 24X7 basis.
-It is also expected to act as a knowledge repository that will assist officials in issuing consistent orders utilising the judicial information available in it online.
+NJRS was proposed to be a comprehensive electronic database of all appeals and judgments in Direct Tax cases pending before various judicial authorities i.e. Income Tax Appellate Tribunal, High Courts and the Supreme Court of India.
+It has automation in the workflows of the Judicial wings of the department.
+The system links the units engaged in litigation work in the department and the units engaged in tracking tax appeals on a 24/7 basis.
+It also acts as a knowledge repository that assists officials in issuing consistent orders utilising the judicial information available in it online.

-The NJRS has facility to club similar cases, weed out weak ones and help make a stronger argument before various tribunals and courts.
+The NJRS is able to eliminate similar cases, weed out weak ones, and help make stronger arguments before various tribunals and courts.

-NJRS will facilitate Computer-assisted legal research and provide easy accessibility to judicial information, case laws and judgments, thereby enabling the tax officers to take a more informed and consistent approach in tax audits.
-It will also assist the Department's Representatives/Counsels in improving the quality of representation before Tribunal & Courts and enhancing the success rate of the department in appeals.
+NJRS facilitates Computer-assisted legal research and provides easy accessibility to judicial information, case laws and judgments, thereby enabling the tax officers to take a more informed and consistent approach in tax audits.
+It also assists the Department's Representatives/Counsels in improving the quality of representation before Tribunal & Courts and enhancing the success rate of the department in appeals.

-The National Judicial Reference System (NJRS) is thus envisaged as a tool for effective tracking and monitoring of Appeals at various stages, reduce disputed tax demand by targeting high demand cases, a comprehensive reference system and a decision support system to achieve efficiency in the tax litigation process of Income Tax Department (ITD), Government of India.
+The National Judicial Reference System (NJRS) thus functions as a tool for effective tracking and monitoring of Appeals at various stages, reducing disputed tax demand by targeting high demand cases, as a comprehensive reference system, and a decision support system to achieve efficiency in the tax litigation process of Income Tax Department (ITD), Government of India.